trevorhreed/jist/README.md

    // functions to be attached to the model class (static methods, so to speak) },
   jist: {
-   // functions to be attached to the jist object (global methods, for example, to clear the storage medium of all models }
+   // functions to be attached to the jist object (e.g. clear all models from storage medium) }
  }
 }